ssfsx17/fight-rpg/05-Rules.md

 - Decrease a target's order by 1.
 In map combat, this also moves the target 5 feet in any direction of your choice.
 - Combine with 1 Damage token to react to incoming damage.
 You still take the incoming damage, but you also cause 1 damage back.
+- Combine with 1 Grapple and Move token to grab an opponent, causing 2 damage.
+This is unblockable.
+Since a Knockdown token was added, it also decreases the target's order by 1.
+In map combat, this also moves the target 10 feet in any direction of your choice.

 Each Knockdown token that hits or is blocked also gives you 1 Power Point.